Metropolitan-Council/regionalparks.acs/inst/app/www/intro_doc.md

 ## User Guide

-**ACS Map** - is an interactive tool that maps key demographic variables alongside regional parks and trails.
+**Map** - is an interactive tool that maps key demographic variables alongside regional parks and trails.

-**ACS Summary** - is a data visualization that produces discrete demographic characteristics for user-defined inputs across the regional park and trail system.
+**Summary** - is a data visualization that produces discrete demographic characteristics for user-defined inputs across the regional park and trail system.
 The tool incorporates existing, planned, and search areas for parks and trails.
 Within this tab, there are **weighted averages** which will be suitable for most users, a **buffer map** which illustrates the buffer zones geospatially, and the option for users to **download tabular data**